 Scupper holes, found in sit-on-top kayaks, are designed as a safety feature to drain water out of the kayak, from top to bottom, which keeps you from sitting in a puddle or even worse, making your kayak a bathtub full of water prone to capsizing.
 The intent of scupper plugs, designed to fit in these holes, is to keep water from coming in, which can happen in choppy water or when there is significant enough weight in the kayak to push the hull deep enough in the water to force water into the cockpit.

 Remember: A Little Water Is Normal

 Customers always ask me about water coming in through their scupper plugs.
 Don’t be alarmed, the incoming water doesn’t mean your boat is going to sink.
-It’s perfectly normal for some water to enter your boat via the scuppers.
-However, if you have water consistently in your boat, it can become bothersome.
+Regardless of your kayak’s capacity and scupper plug usage, it’s perfectly normal for water to enter the boat one way or another.
+However, excessive water – whether it’s from spray, paddle splash, waves, or entering and exiting your kayak – consistently in your boat can become bothersome.